-- 1. Complete the CIT-1 return for the year amended.
+- Complete the CIT-1 return for the year amended.
 Selfgenerated schedules or other documents will not be accepted in lieu of a completed and accurate return. - Check the "Amended" box and indicate the Type of amended return.
-If applicable, provide the Final Determination Date.
-If you make the election under 7-1-13(G) to pay, check the box. - 3.
+If applicable, provide the Final Determination Date. - 3.
 Attach all schedules previously filed with the original return. - 4.
 If you want the Department to compute penalty and interest, leave CIT-1, page 2, lines 31 and 32 blank. - 5.
 If additional tax is due, include payment for the full amount and, unless you left lines 31 and 32 blank in step 4, include interest calculated from the date the original return was due and any applicable penalty.